Lene Lovich

 Born in Detroit, Michigan, Lovich moved to England at the age of 13, where she met guitarist and songwriter Les Chappell, who later became her long-time music collaborator and life partner.
-She developed an interest in art and theater, enrolling at the Central School of Art and Design where she took saxophone lessons.
+She developed an interest in art and theatre, enrolling at the Central School of Art and Design where she took saxophone lessons.
 In 1975, she joined the band the Diversions and shortly afterwards wrote the lyrics to Cerrone's single "Supernature".
 After the band broke up, Lovich started looking for another band to join and contacted the radio presenter Charlie Gillett, who got her to record a demo of Tommy James and the Shondells' song "I Think We're Alone Now" and played it to Dave Robinson of Stiff Records, who decided to sign Lovich.
 The song was released as a single and appeared on her debut studio album Stateless (1978), which produced the single "Lucky Number".

 She released two more albums, Flex (1979) and No Man's Land (1982), on Stiff Records.
 In 1989, she independently released the album March, before her 15-year hiatus.
-She focused more on her family but came back in 2005 with the release of her album Shadows and Dust.
+She focused more on her family but returned in 2005 with the release of her album Shadows and Dust.
 In 2013, she established her own publishing label, Flex Music, and released a re-mastered version of all her previous albums in a limited edition box set.